 By the end of each week, you could accomplish a lot of maintenance cleaning in just five concentrated minutes a day.

-Want to read Child, It’s Time to Get Off Your Butt for yourself?
-It’s part of the Ultimate Productivity Bundle — 46 helpful resources that will help you be productive in your home, work, and life.
+You can find other inspiration and instruction the Ultimate Productivity Bundle — 68 helpful resources that will help you be productive in your home, work, and life.
 Click here to buy your own copy.

 Following the natural cues in your day